 Contributed by Maine Historical Society/MaineToday Media

-Sabattus Lola, left, and Sabattus Mitchell, both Passamaquoddy Tribal members, displayed hides at the Maine Centennial, June 26-July 5, 1920.
+Sabattus Lola, left, and Sabattus Mitchell, both Passamaquoddy Tribal members, displayed seal skins at the Maine Centennial, June 26-July 5, 1920.
 Wabanaki people set up an "Indian Village" in Deering Oaks Park in Portland where they performed their culture and taught visitors about their heritage.

 This image was a part of a series of photos taken for the July 3, 1920 edition of the Portland Evening Express.

 About This Item

 - Title: Sabattus Lola and Sabattus Mitchell, Portland, 1920